julian-vargo/Praat-Mass-Analyzer/README.md

 - *All point measurements are taken at the 10%, 20%, 30%...
 90% portions of the phone, unless otherwise specified*
 - *All interval measurements are taken at the 0%->10%, 10%->20%, ... , 90%->100% portions of the phone*
 - *The script supports exporting information for between 1 and 3 textgrid tiers (obligatorily phone, optionally word, and optionally notes/task-type/speaker)*
+- The optional LSRL formant tracking algorithm uses three formant-ceiling sweeps to narrow down on the perfect formant ceiling for a given sound.
+The formant tracking is pretty good, but it is at the expense of speed.
+I don't recommend using this algorithm for more than an hour of data at a time.
+Additionally, there are some issues with formant tracking at the 10% and 90% phoneme edges when using the regression optimization.
 - *Designed on Praat version 6.4.25*

 ## Contact